Jim Dobbin: Death

 Dobbin died in Słupsk, Poland, on 6 September 2014, aged 73.
-He was in the country for a Council of Europe visit, on which he was accompanied by Lord Prescott and MP Alan Meale.
+He was in the country for a Council of Europe visit, on which he was accompanied by John Prescott and MP Alan Meale.
 He had attended an official dinner during which the participants drank a shot of spirits between each course, and his blood alcohol level was 0.399, nearly five times the UK drink-drive limit.
 Having felt unwell at the end of the meal, he was taken to bed.
 During the night, his wife was unable to wake him and it was later discovered that food had entered his lungs thus stopping his breathing.
 His death was investigated by a British coroner who ruled 'death by misadventure'.

 His funeral consisted of a Requiem Mass held at the Cathedral Church of St. John the Evangelist, the Roman Catholic cathedral in Salford, on 20 September 2014.
 It was attended by senior figures in the world of politics, including Ed Miliband, the leader of the Labour Party, and John Bercow, Speaker of the House of Commons.
 He was later interred during a private burial.